energywebfoundation/ew-did-registry/examples/public claim workflow.md

 * **Verification of the presented claim**

-Retrieve issued claim, check if the issuer is user's delegate and verify claim integrity
+Retrieve issued claim, check if the issuer is user's delegate and verify claim integrity.
+Optionally a map of hashing algorithms can be provided.
+By default SHA256 is used

 ```typescript
   const verified = await claimsVerifier.verifyPublicProof(claimUrl);